OpenCBM/nibtools/readme.txt

 	   motor speed).
 Some protections count sync lengths so the protection might fail with this option.
 For 99% of disks, it is fine and is the default setting.

-	   * You can now specify a minimum sync length to leave behind in bytes using [n]
+	   * You can specify a minimum sync length to leave behind in bytes using [n]

    -F[n] : Creates a "FAT" track in the output image when used with nibconv, on track [n]+0.5,[n]+1.
 	   When used without [n] it will attempt to detect a FAT track by comparing GCR data.